-All three terminals will see additional capacity added.
+All three terminals will see additional capacity added through a Miami-Dade County Procurement.
 The new plan replaces a 2016 Terminal Optimization Program and will accommodate 70 to 80 million passengers.

 In the Central Terminal, a new centralized check-in hall and security checkpoint will be built, along with a new shopping and restaurant area.
 Concourse F will be modernized and rebuilt, while connected behind security to Concourse E and the North Terminal.
 The old wooden Concourse G will be demolished, resulting in net capacity gains.

 The South Terminal will see three new widebody gates added, along with more retail space.

 The American Airlines-dominated North Terminal will also be getting more gates, replacing the D60 regional jet facility.

 Other expansion will include two new hotels (to be developed by private developers) and parking garage.